LeQuangPhuoc2002/LeQuangPhuoc2002/README.md

 💡 &nbsp;I enjoy exploring new technologies and developing software solutions and quick hacks.\
 🎓 &nbsp;I have graduated with a degree in Software Engineering from Hue University of Science.\
-🌱 &nbsp;Currently, I am focusing on deepening my knowledge of frontend and backend frameworks to expand my skills.\
+🌱 &nbsp;Currently, I am focusing on learning frontend and backend frameworks to expand my skills.\
 ✉️ &nbsp;Feel free to email me at quangphuoctacoo@gmail.com!
 I will respond as soon as possible.\
 📄 &nbsp;Please check out my [resume](https://lequangphuoc2002.github.io/QuangPhuocCV/) for more details about me, or visit my [LinkedIn](https://www.linkedin.com/in/quangphuoc/).
 I'm always open to feedback and suggestions!